Breakdown of quantization in nonlinear Thouless pumping: Nonlinear Thouless pump

-In Fig.~\ref{fig:AdiabaticFollowingPRL}, we show the position expectation value of the soliton over one adiabatic cycle following the two methods above.
-Figure~\ref{fig:AdiabaticFollowingPRL}-a) shows that for weak nonlinear strength, both methods yield identical results at all time; the evolution of the soliton remains adiabatic, and the total displacement over one cycle is quantized to the Chern number of a band in the linear limit.
-This quantized displacement was explained in Ref.~\cite{Jurgensen2022, mostaan2022quantized} in terms of the Wannier states expansion of the soliton.
-On the other hand, in the strongly nonlinear regime, shown in Fig.~\ref{fig:AdiabaticFollowingPRL}-g), the soliton merely oscillates around the same site and yields zero displacement over one cycle.
-This absence of pumping can be explained by the nonlinearity induced Rabi oscillations between two of the lowest bands, whose dynamical Chern numbers sum up to zero~\cite{Fu2022}.
-Note that both methods once again yield identical results at all time, showing that the evolution of the soliton is also adiabatic in the strong nonlinearity regime.
+In figure~\ref{fig:AdiabaticFollowingWeakStrong}, we show the position expectation value $\langle X \rangle = \sum_j j \left|\Psi_{j}\right|^2 $ of the soliton, hereafter to be equivalently referred to as the position of the center of mass (COM) of the soliton, over one adiabatic cycle following the two methods above.
+Figure~\ref{fig:AdiabaticFollowingWeakStrong}-a) shows that for weak nonlinear strength, both methods yield identical results at all time; the evolution of the soliton remains adiabatic, and the total displacement over one cycle is quantized to the Chern number of a band in the linear limit.
+This quantized displacement was explained in \cite{Jurgensen2022, mostaan2022quantized,Fu2022} in terms of the Wannier states expansion of the soliton.
+On the other hand, in the strongly nonlinear regime, shown in figure~\ref{fig:AdiabaticFollowingWeakStrong}-c), the soliton merely oscillates around the same site and yields zero displacement over one cycle.
+This absence of pumping can be explained by the nonlinearity induced Rabi oscillations between two of the lowest bands, whose dynamical Chern numbers sum up to zero~\cite{Fu2022}. \TT{Another qualitative explanation for this zero displacement at high nonlinearity strength is that as when the nonlinearity strength $g$ increases to the point that all other terms become negligible with respect to the constant onsit potential, the pumping path becomes effectively flat and the dynamically evolved solitons appear almost constant.} Note that both methods once again yield identical results at all time, showing that the evolution of the soliton is also adiabatic in the strong nonlinearity regime.

+\TT{It is important to note that even if the displacements of the soliton in the weak and strong nonlinearity regimes are quantized, the nonlinear pumping of solitons is a completely different phenomenon than linear Thouless pumping.
+While linear Thouless pumping assumes uniform occupation of the pumped band, this is definitely not the case when considering the pumping of a soliton, for which the localization of the wavepacket can oscillate between different sites~\cite{Fu2022}.}